-In regard to the decision to suspend further consideration of special protections for the Red Cross movement or International Olympic Committee, the WG noted that although the Red Cross and IOC are the two INGOs specifically highlighted by the GAC and the Charter provision cited above as enjoying international legal treaty protections and rights under multiple national laws, for the purposes of this PDP they have demonstrated that: (1) they are able to rely, and have relied, on the UDRP and would face no barriers to utilizing the URS; and (2) they possess trademark rights that they defend and enforce.
-As such, in relation to the specific tasks for which this WG was chartered, the WG determined there was no principled reason to distinguish them from other INGOs.
+The determination to suspend further consideration of INGO access to DRPs takes into consideration the special protections afforded to the Red Cross movement and the International Olympic Committee.
+The WG noted that although these INGOs are specifically highlighted by the GAC and the Charter provision cited above as enjoying international legal treaty protections and rights under multiple national laws, for the purposes of this PDP they have demonstrated that: (1) they have access to the UDRP and the URS; and (2) they possess trademark rights that they defend and enforce.
+As such, for the limited purpose of considering access of INGOs to curative rights protections, the WG determined there was no principled reason to distinguish them from other INGOs.
 The WG noted that legal representatives of the International Olympic Committee are active in the WG and fully support this conclusion.

 The determinations cited above represent a strong majority position among all participating members of the WG.
 A minority view was expressed based on the viewpoint that the case for considering creation of a special DRP even for IGOs was too weak to justify further WG time and effort.
-That minority view did not prevail and the WG will continue to consider whether any special needs or considerations relating to IGOs justify amendment of the UDRP and URS or, in the alternative, provide a rationale for creation of a DRP solely for use by IGOs.
+That minority view did not prevail and the WG will continue to consider whether any special needs or considerations relating to IGOs justify amendment of the UDRP and the URS or, in the alternative, provide a rationale for creation of a DRP solely for use by IGOs.